audiobook

 1805–1865

-Best known as the captain of HMS Beagle on the voyage that carried Charles Darwin, he was also a skilled naval surveyor and one of the early pioneers of weather forecasting.
-His life joined exploration, science, public service, and real personal struggle.
+Best known as the captain of HMS Beagle during the voyage that carried Charles Darwin around the world, he was also a skilled surveyor and one of the pioneers of modern weather forecasting.
+His life joined exploration, science, and public service in a way that still feels remarkably modern.

 View all books